FREE GROCERY GUIDE

 CONS: Incomplete protein, may be high in arsenic and other heavy metals

-1. Whey Protein: While whey is considered anti-inflammatory for those who tolerate dairy, it’s considered inflammatory to Thyroid Thrivers who are sensitive to dairy, and that means most of us.
-Whey is a dairy byproduct and therefore contains dairy proteins like casein and lactose.
-These proteins can be hard to digest for some and can lead to bloating, gas, diarrhea, constipation, joint pain, and other symptoms.
+1. Whey Protein: While whey is considered anti-inflammatory for those who tolerate dairy, it’s considered inflammatory for those who are sensitive to dairy; and for thyroid patients, that means most of us.
+Whey is a dairy byproduct and, therefore, contains dairy proteins like casein and lactose.
+These proteins can be hard to digest, leading to bloating, gas, diarrhea, constipation, joint pain, leaky gut, and other inflammatory symptoms.

 2. Egg Protein: Like dairy, eggs can be a good source of protein for some and troublesome for others.
 This depends on whether or not we’re sensitive to eggs, which many of us are to varying degrees.
 The lysozyme in eggs, which is a protective enzyme, can be inflammatory in some people with autoimmune disease or thyroid issues.
-In an egg-based protein supplement, those potentially problematic proteins or enzymes are highly concentrated, making egg protein a risky option.
+Those potentially problematic proteins or enzymes are highly concentrated in an egg-based protein supplement, making egg protein a risky option.

-3. Soy Protein: Soy has some positive nutritional qualities but isn’t recommended for those with thyroid issues.
+3. Soy Protein: Soy has some positive nutritional qualities but typically isn’t recommended for those with thyroid issues.
 Functional thyroid experts, like Dr. Izabella Wentz, recommend avoiding soy because it is an endocrine disruptor, xenoestrogen, and particularly disruptive to thyroid function.
 Soy is considered a "goitrogen" or thyroid-suppressing ingredient, and whereas other goitrogenic foods can be cooked or fermented to reduce their thyroid-inhibiting compounds, this does not apply to soy.
+Now, there is a caveat here, that some functional/holistic thyroid experts disagree, like Dr. Alan Christianson, who debunked most of the research against soy for thyroid patients when I interviewed him on Thyroid-Healthy Bites.
+Personally, I'm keeping my ear to the ground on this one and continuing to use moderation with this controversial ingredient, especially when considering drinking it regularly in a concentrated form like protein powder.

 Other Ingredients to Watch Out For in Protein Powder

 As with any packaged food, it’s essential to carefully read protein powder labels.
-Typically, the fewer ingredients, the better, as protein powders may contain added fillers and supplemental ingredients that may be problematic, including added sugars, unhealthy fats, caffeine, or high amounts of iodine from ingredients like kelp powder
+Typically, the fewer ingredients, the better.
+Many protein powders are packed with added fillers and supplemental ingredients that can be problematic, including added sugars, unhealthy fats, caffeine and other stimulants, or high amounts of iodine from ingredients like kelp powder

 Also, pay attention to the quality of the ingredients.
 Are they whole-food-based?
 Is the beef grass-fed?
 Is it third-party tested for purity?
-Looking for these qualifiers on the label helps ensure you are getting a quality product that won’t contribute to your inflammation or toxic burden.
+Is the company transparent about the quality and purity of their product?
+Finding answers to these questions can be worth your while to ensure that you are getting a quality product that won’t contribute to your inflammation, your autoimmunity, or your toxic burden.

-Keep in mind that protein powders are considered supplements, which the FDA does not regulate, so sleuthing and careful sourcing are required.
+Keep in mind that protein powders are considered supplements, which the FDA does not regulate, so sleuthing and careful sourcing are always required with supplements.

-Speaking of supplements, use caution with protein powders that come with a long list of added herbs, mushrooms, vitamins, minerals, antioxidants, or "wholefood blends."
-When there's a laundry list of additives in your protein powder, even so-called "healthy" ones, it becomes impossible to isolate food sensitivities.
-If you react to something in that protein powder with 30+ ingredients, how do you know which ingredient you're reacting to?
+Speaking of supplements, use caution with protein powders that contain a long list of added herbs, mushrooms, vitamins, minerals, antioxidants, or "wholefood blends."
+When a protein powder contains a laundry list of additives, even so-called "healthy" ones, it becomes impossible to isolate food sensitivities.
+If you react to something in that protein powder with 30+ ingredients, how the heck do you know which ingredient you're reacting to?

-Additionally, when you take your magnifying glass to those super-long ingredient lists, you may find that they're packed with sneaky energy boosters like caffeine.
-You could be getting a massive energy boost, thinking it's from the protein when it's actually from added stimulants like coffee or green tea extract.
+Additionally, when you look at those super-long ingredient lists with a magnifying glass, you may find that they're packed with sneaky energy boosters like caffeine.
+You could be getting a massive energy boost, thinking it's from the protein when it's actually from added stimulants like coffee extract or green tea extract.

-Another thing Thyroid Thrivers need to be aware of are protein powders that contain biotin.
-Biotin can be great for Thyroid Thrivers and supports hair, skin, and nail health.
-The problem is that it can skew your thyroid test results.
+Another thing we thyroid patients need to be aware of is protein powders that contain biotin.
+Biotin can be great for supporting hair, skin, and nail health.
+The problem isn't that biotin is bad.
+The problem is that biotin can skew your thyroid test results.
 According to the American Thyroid Association, "Biotin use can result in falsely high levels of T4 and T3 and falsely low levels of TSH, leading to either a wrong diagnosis of hyperthyroidism or that the thyroid hormone dose is too high."
 The ATA recommends avoiding biotin for at least two days prior to thyroid testing to avoid skewed results.

 Supplements are a big money industry, and with a lack of FDA regulation, it really is buyer beware.
-Skepticism, research, and a critical eye are highly encouraged for Thyroid Thrivers who are shopping for supplements of any kind, including protein powders.
+Skepticism, research, and a critical eye are highly encouraged for thyroid patients who are shopping for supplements of any kind, including protein powders.

 My Protein Powder Picks